Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

 \subsubsection{Initial and final Hamiltonian}

-Notice that determining the exponentiated work distribution requires measuring the initial and final energy, i.e., two point measurements~\cite{Talkner2007Fluctuation}.
-In general, this can be achieved by applying a unitary transform to switch to the energy eigenbasis, which is equivalent to diagonalizing the initial and final Hamiltonian, respectively.
-For generic systems, this requires a circuit of least polynomial depth in the number of qubits $L$, using a quantum phase estimation algorithm~\cite{Abrams1999Quantum}.
-However, for systems equivalent to free fermionic models, shallow circuits increasing logarithmically with system size suffice~\cite{CerveraLierta2018exactisingmodel}.
+Notice that determining the exponentiated work distribution requires measuring the initial and final energy, i.e., two-point measurements~\cite{Talkner2007Fluctuation}.
+In general, this can be achieved by applying a unitary transform to switchfrom the computational (i.e., the Pauli $z$-basis) into the energy eigenbasis, which is equivalent to diagonalizing the initial and final Hamiltonian, respectively.
+For generic systems, this requires a circuit of at least polynomial depth in the number of qubits $L$, using a quantum phase estimation algorithm~\cite{Abrams1999Quantum}.
+However, for systems equivalent to free fermionic models, circuits increasing logarithmically with system size suffice~\cite{CerveraLierta2018exactisingmodel}.

 Apart from this practical restriction, the validity of Eq.~\eqref{eq:Jarzynski} imposes no further restrictions on the choice of initial and final Hamiltonians.
 Thus, we choose the initial Hamiltonian to be the transverse field Ising model with periodic boundary conditions~\footnote{For practical reasons, one has to add another Pauli string $\sigma^y_1 \sigma^z_2 \dots \sigma^z_{n-1} \sigma^y_n$.
 This term becomes negligible in the limit of large system sizes.
 Further details are discussed in App.~\ref{Ising preparation}.},

 This system is integrable and can be mapped to free fermions through a Jordan-Wigner transformation.
 It can be diagonalized using a shallow circuit as described in Ref.~\onlinecite{CerveraLierta2018exactisingmodel}.